 - This recipe splatters a lot at the beginning.
 I recommend making it in a big/deep pot and leaving the lid askew in between stirring to minimize splatters while still allowing steam to escape.
 The heat of the stove should be just enough the keep it bubbling, but it shouldn't be at a rapid boil.
 As the pumpkin butter cooks and thickens, the splattering should lessen.

-- Total cooking time will depend on how watery your pumpkin puree was to start, and how thick you'd like your final pumpkin butter to be.
+- Total cooking time will depend on how watery your pumpkin purée was to start, and how thick you'd like your final pumpkin butter to be.

 - FDA guidelines deem it unsafe to can pumpkin butter.
 It will keep in the refrigerator for 2 to 3 weeks and it's okay to freeze it (tightly sealed) for 6 months to a year.

-Post originally published on October 26, 2017.
+Post originally published on October 26, 2017, and updated on October 26, 2019, and October 20, 2022.

 I used pecan syrup instead of maple, turned out excellent.
 Also added chopped pecans and craisens, to top waffles